marcuslavagnole/Paper_Economia_Vol.21_No.1/README.md

 Repository with R routines used in:
 **"Implications of Brazilian institutional guidelines on educational efficiency"**, Economía - the journal of LACEA, 21(1), 147-168, 2021.

-All functions and the data set are located in the root directory.
+All functions and data sets are located in the root directory.
 - **MCMC_Code.R** : Main file containing the MCMC routine;
 - **Full_Conditionals.R** : Auxiliary file with all full conditional distributions;
 - **dados.RData** : real data set;